 Half a century of digitization has changed the shape of the world as we know it.
-Almost every industry has been touched by automation, computerisation and related changes.
-Mining is no exception.
 Mining’s digitation has changed interactions with employees, communities, government and the environment.

 Yet, despite increased automation and more cost-effective exploration, the mining industry is facing serious challenges.
 Mining productivity has declined 28% in the past decade.
 However, 80% of companies plan to invest in the internet of things, and expect a 24% increase of margins as a result.

-In the Digitalist, Pix4D’s Managing Director of North America Thomas Odenwald, and SAP solution manager Ruediger Schroedter, discuss the use of photogrammetry to face these challenges and transform mining.
+In the Digitalist, SAP solution manager Ruediger Schroedter discusses the use of photogrammetry to face these challenges and transform mining.
 The article notes that ‘real business value comes from integrating digital assets and operations into overarching business processes’ – not from using technology in isolation.

 The Digitalist article lays out the different ways photogrammetry is transforming the mining industry.
 From improved economic outcomes, to more effective environmental monitoring, to reducing risk to personnel, Schroedter makes it clear that photogrammetry has the potential to improve every aspect of the industry.